 Newpark has a Christian tradition reflecting its origins within the Protestant community and is under the patronage of the Church of Ireland Archbishop of Dublin.

-Newpark has a specific obligation to the Protestant community of South Dublin/North Wicklow and this is reflected in its special recognition of the National Schools under Protestant management in the catchment area and by the priority given to those enrolling from the Protestant community.
+Newpark has a specific obligation to the Protestant community of South Dublin/North Wicklow and this is reflected in our special recognition of the National Schools under Protestant management in the catchment area and to those enrolling from the Protestant community.

 Newpark also considers itself a pluralist community; it embraces inclusion in terms of social, cultural, religious and ethnic diversity.
-This is reflected in its special recognition of National Schools managed under the auspices of Educate Together in the same catchment area.
-These two special recognitions are at the core of the school admissions policy.
+This is reflected in our special recognition of other National Schools, especially those managed under the auspices of Educate Together in both our local and catchment areas.

 Newpark is a co-educational comprehensive school.
 The school offers a broadly based curriculum to meet the diverse range of academic, practical, social, artistic, sporting and spiritual needs of its students.